jfglanc/code-execution-deep-agent/docs/architecture.md

-# Technical Architecture & Requirements: Local Code-Execution Agent
+# Technical Architecture: Code Execution Deep Agent

-This document outlines the technical requirements, architectural design, and implementation strategy for building a **Local Code-Executing Deep Agent**.
-The goal is to build an agent with a "full computer" context (storage + execution) that uses **Progressive Disclosure** to manage complex skills without context bloat.
+This document outlines the technical architecture and implementation details for the **Code Execution Deep Agent**.
+The goal is to build an agent with a "full computer" context (storage + execution) that uses **Progressive Disclosure** to manage complex skills without context bloat, and **Docker-based execution** to provide a consistent, isolated environment.

 ## 1. Project Overview

-We are building a supervisor agent that runs locally on the user's machine.
-It does **not** use Docker or MCP.
-Instead, it relies on standard Python libraries and the `deepagents` framework to execute code safely on the host OS while managing capabilities via a file-based "Skills" system.
+We are building a deep agent that executes code in an isolated Docker container while managing file operations on the host.
+It uses the `deepagents` framework with custom backends and middleware to provide a seamless agent experience with consistent filesystem paths.

 ### Core Objectives
-1.  **Local Execution**: Implement a backend that allows the agent to run shell commands on the host.
+1.  **Docker-Based Execution**: Implement a backend that runs shell commands inside a Docker container with consistent filesystem paths.
 2.  **Progressive Disclosure**: Inject high-level skill metadata into the system prompt, allowing the agent to "pull" detailed instructions (`SKILL.md`) and tools (`scripts/`) only when needed.
 3.  **Educational Architecture**: Demonstrate clear separation between **Middleware** (Prompt/Tool injection), **Backends** (I/O & Execution), and **Agent Graph** (Logic).
+4.  **Filesystem Consistency**: Ensure paths like `/data`, `/scripts`, `/results` work identically in both file operations and executed commands.

 ---